 Fluid change services

 While most everyone remembers to get routine oil changes, motor oil isn’t the only automotive liquid that needs to be monitored.
-Consult your manufacturer’s maintenance guide for a thorough list of fluids and when to check and replace them.
+Consult your owner's manual or manufacturer’s car maintenance schedule guide for a thorough list of fluids and when to check and replace them.

 Fuel system services

 Removing deposits that have built up in combustion chambers, intake manifolds, valves, and ports is a great way to restore fuel injector flow while cleaning the entire fuel system.
 This will help prevent new deposits from forming, which in turn will increase drive-ability, fuel economy, and overall vehicle efficiency.

 The factory car maintenance schedule guide created by the car manufacturer should be used as a minimum guide for routine maintenance.
 Not maintaining your vehicle to specific factory standards could lead to denied warranty repairs.
 It is important to note, however, that all vehicles will need different maintenance at different times depending on how often and how harshly they are driven, which is why it is recommended to follow your specific car maintenance schedule for your specific vehicle.

 Scheduled car maintenance intervals

 Factory maintenance schedules list specific procedures that should be performed at a certain mileage or time interval, whichever comes first.
 For example, if a guide says that the car’s motor oil should be changed every 5,000 miles or 6 months, it means to change it at whichever of those two scenarios happens first.
 To help you keep track of your scheduled maintenance, we put a sticker in the inside upper left corner of the windshield that reminds you just when the next service should be performed.

 Normal or severe duty operation